jonathanwvd/sisoviewer/README.md

 # SISO Viewer

-This tool aims to facility the development and testing of CPM techniques.
+This application aims to facility the development and testing of CPM techniques.
 By using the tool, researchers can verify weak points and work on modifications to improve the technique performance.
 The tool was internally coded in Python and was designed based on the experience of the authors on CPM techniques development.

 Tutoria video, citation, about and others informations on https://www.ufrgs.br/gimscop/repository/siso-viewer/

-## Installation and run
+## Installing and running the application

 ### Requirements
 [Python 3.7](https://www.python.org/downloads/) or superior.